mdiep/MDPSplitView/README.md

 An `NSSplitView` subclass that provides a method to animate the position of a divider in a way that works with Auto Layout.

 ## Usage
 `MDPSplitView` adds a single method: `setPosition:ofDividerAtIndex:animated:`.
-This mirror’s `NSSplitView`’s `setPosition:ofDividerAtIndex:`, but adds an option to animate the position.
+This mirrors `NSSplitView`’s `setPosition:ofDividerAtIndex:`, but adds an option to animate the position.

 In order to implement a minimum-width collapsing behavior, you’ll need to manually add and remove your width constraint when you move the divider.
 See the included demo project for an example.